tanverbhuiyan/tanverbhuiyan.github.io/Home.md

 # 📰 News and Updates
+- **Dec 05, 2025:** Submit Abstract in a conference held in Comilla University
+- **Dec 05, 2025:** Submit two Abstract in a conference - held in Comilla University
 - **Nov 24, 2025:** Assisted in a research project by supporting data analysis for a friend's thesis paper.
 - **06 November:** – Submitted my first research paper.
 - **04 October:** – Organized a 3-day Microsoft Office training program.